Doug Traub: Early life and education

-Traub was accredited (APR) by the Public Relations Society of America in 1984.
-He was named a Certified Destination Management Executive (CDME) by the International Association of Convention & Visitors Bureaus, now Destinations International, in 2004.
+Traub was born in New York City.
+He earned a bachelor’s degree from the University of North Carolina at Chapel Hill and a master’s degree in business administration at Mercer University (Atlanta).
+He achieved accreditation (APR) from the Public Relations Society of America in 1984 and was named a Certified Destination Management Executive (CDME) by the International Association of Convention & Visitor Bureaus (now Destinations International) in 2004.